lfbn/react-password-generator/README.md

 npm install react-password-with-generator
 ```

+# Demo

+You have a demo [here](https://lfbn.github.io/react-password-with-generator/).

 # Usage

-If you want the default styling include the components' [CSS](./style.css) with
+If you want the default styling include the components [CSS](./style.css) with

 ```javascript
 import "react-password-with-generator/style.css" // for ES6 modules